-Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure removed (positive sample ASB01) prior to demolition.
+Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure HAZ1 During demolition (asbestos) All external walls (represented by positive sample ASB02) and gable ends are to be removed (positive sample ASB01) prior to demolition.
 If the amount of non-friable asbestos containing material is greater than 10 square meters, removal must be performed by a Class A or Class B licensed asbestos removal contractor who must notify SafeWork Australia.
 Air monitoring is to be implemented on site during and after the removal.
 Asbestos waste must be disposed as hazardous special asbestos waste to an authorized asbestos waste facility.
-Clearance is required following the removal of greater than 10 square meters of non-friable asbestos containing material in accordance with the Safe Work NSW 'How to safely remove asbestos' Code of Practice.
-All removal of hazardous materials, including asbestos, is to be undertaken in accordance with the relevant standards and guidelines outlined in the Hazmat Survey at Appendix 14 . removal of asbestos containing materials from the site in accordance with the relevant guidelines.
+Clearance is required following the removal of greater than 10 square meters of non-friable asbestos containing material.
+Where asbestos or asbestos-containing material is to be disturbed or uncovered, compliance with SafeWork NSW requirements shall be adhered to.
+Asbestos shall be removed by a suitably qualified and experienced contractor, licensed by SafeWork NSW.
+The removal of such material shall be carried out in accordance with the requirements of SafeWork NSW and the material transported and disposed of in accordance with NSW Environment Protection Authority requirements, the Protection of the Environment Operations (Waste) Regulation 2014 with particular reference to Part 7 'Transportation and Management of Asbestos Waste', and the guidelines outlined in the Hazmat Survey at Appendix 14.
+To appropriately manage the removal of asbestos containing materials from the site in accordance with the relevant guidelines.
 HAZ2 During demolition (synthetic mineral fibres (SMF)) Prior to the demolition of any buildings on site, any ceiling cavity insulation batts (sampled as ASB05) are to be removed to minimise the generation of fibres and dust during refurbishment or demolition works.
 This is to be undertaken by a hazardous materials removal contractor and in accordance with the NSW SafeWork information guide on the safe management of synthetic mineral fibres (SMF) - glass wool and Rockwool.
 To manage the risk of SMF exposure to the site and site occupants during demolition, in accordance with relevant requirements.
 HAZ3 During demolition (ODS) Ozone Depleting Substances (ODS) are to be removed and disposed of in accordance with the Australia and New Zealand Refrigerant Handling Code of Practice 2007 Part 1 - Self-Contained Low Charge System and the Australia New Zealand Refrigerant Handling Code of Practice 2007 Part 2 - Systems Other than Self-Contained Low Charge System To manage the risk of impact of ODS when the decommissioned air conditioning unit in the dwelling is removed as part of the demolition works.